Learn more here about the steps for relinquishing firearms by convicted persons in California.

 You Were Not Convicted

 You should only face orders to relinquish your firearms after a conviction in California.
 You do not have to hand over your firearms if you are only convicted of a crime.
-A lawyer can work to defend you so you are not convicted in court.
+A lawyer can work to defend you so that you are not convicted in court.

 You Were Given Incorrect Instructions